 Methodology That Follows The EU Educational Guidelines

-Parola school follows the guidelines set down by the Council of Europe in 1971: the “Common European Framework of Reference for Languages (CEFR)”.
+Parola School follows the guidelines set by the Council of Europe in 1971: the “Common European Framework of Reference for Languages (CEFR)”.

 Our institute uses these standards for language course training during its Italian courses in Florence.
 Therefore, our methodology is mainly divided into 2 phases: